Updated on 2024.10.01

 Generating enumerations is nice, but more complex C++ code is, of course, also generated.
 For us very relevant is the decoding logic, which decodes a byte sequence into a Machine Code instruction.
 A Machine Code instruction (MCInst) is the class which represents a target’s decoded instruction.
 It holds the ID of the instruction, its operands, some flags (isBranch etc.), and some more.

-The key is, that the state machine table and the big switch case can be generated independently of the target.
-Each target still needs to implement the operand decoders, because those are unique for each target, but this is essentially it.
-It saves quite some work, compared to implementing the decoding logic every time again for each target.
+The key is: the state machine table and the big switch cases can be generated independently of the target.
+Each target still needs to implement the operand decoders, because those are unique, but this is essentially it.
+It saves quite some work, compared to implementing the decoding logic every time again and again.

 Excerpt from state machine